skusner/test/README.md

-# All rights are my
+# All rights are my bla bla bla xgfsgfd